TheJacksonLaboratory/voice-stream-io/README.md

 * mvn deploy							# Set artifacts to repository for other projects to use.
 If you are deploying a new version, do not forget to change the version number which the jar is using.

-If you are planning on running the tests you will need to clone the large test data repository"
+If you are planning on running the tests you will need to clone the large test data repository:

 ```
 git clone https://bitbucket.org/geneweaver/gweaver-test-data.git